nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/04_metrics_ch_type.md

 - multiple medicines to a patient (polypharmacy)
 - medicines associated with acute kidney injury (DAMN)
 - medicines associated with anti-cholinergic burden (ACB)
-- medicines associated with an increased falls-risk
+- medicines associated with an increased falls risk

 See [Metrics](http://127.0.0.1/Metrics?prescribing-metrics) for more details.

 __Care home patients aged 65 years and over had higher levels of prescribing than non-care home patients across most metrics.
 Care home patients in nursing homes had higher levels of prescribing than those in residential homes.__

 The drug cost per patient-month (PPM) for care home patients aged 65 years and over was around double that of non-care home patients.
 The number of prescription items PPM was around one and half times that of non-care home patients.

 Care home patients received a greater number of unique medicines PPM.
 The proportions of patients on 6+ and 10+ unique medicines were higher among care home patients compared to non-care home patients.